ConSol/sakuli/docs/first_steps.md

 ![entfernen](pics/tutorial_entfernen.png)

-So take a screenshot of (only) the "remove"-Button, save it as "remove.png" and add the third line to the test:
+So take a screenshot of (only) the "remove"-Button, save it as `remove.png` and add the third line to the test:

 ```
 screen.waitForImage("remove",10).click();
 ```
 You might ask why we did not highlight the button first as we did in the steps before.
-The reason is that the highlight function acts as a separate process.
+The reason is that the highlight function acts as a separate process in the OS.
 It becomes the active application (you see this process for about one second in the task bar) and takes over the focus from firefox.
 The menu to delete a bookmark is volatile and gets hidden again as soon the focus is away.
 In this case, we have to do without the highlight.

 The complete code looks now:

 ![code_complete](pics/tutorial_code_complete.png)

 This code isn't very sensful, but it demonstrates how Sakuli makes it possible to use two completely different automation tools in one single test file.
-We are sure you have better fields of application! :-)
+We are sure you have better fields of application - **have fun with Sakuli :-) **

 ![mov](pics/sakuli-first-steps.gif)